UlascanKilic/assembly-things/README.md

 ## 8086 Instructions

 How can you read instruction set of 8086?
-First of all, no need to memorize the instruciton.
+First of all, no need to memorize the all instrucitons.
 When you need an instruction, you have to open the instruction set first.

 <b>DADDR -> </b> Data memory address operands identified<br/>
 <b>RB -> </b> Any one of the eight byte registers: AH.
 AL BH.
 BL CH.
 CL DH. or DL<br/>